AlonSerphos/Java-Class-11th-Grade/README.md

 ## 📚 Repository Overview

 This repository contains all my classwork, homework assignments, and mini-projects starting from **February**.
-It acts as a portfolio of my growth from basic syntax to more complex Object-Oriented Programming concepts.

 ### 🛠️ Tech Stack & Tools
 * **Language:** JDK 24